WVU, Spring 2019

 Measuring the size of the Public Sector, Trends in government finance and regulation in the West.

 Methodological Issue: Can public policy ever be regarded as an exogenous variable?
 If public policy is endogenous, how should it be modeled and estimated?
 On the meanings of causality and its relevance for modeling and estimation.
 Models as tractable simplifications.
 The Growth of Government in the 20th century.
+The public choice perspective on public economics.
 (1 lecture)